 To confuse you even more…some grocery stores will still label sweet potatoes as yams.

-- To make your candied yams with marshmallows, add mini marshmallows on top.
+- To make your candied yams with marshmallows, add miniature marshmallows on top.
 You could even add nuts, too, like I do in this sweet potato casserole with marshmallows and pecans.

 - Cut the sweet potatoes into uniform sizes for even baking.

-- For a fluffier, mashed version you can boil the cut sweet potato for a bit before placing them in the baking dish.
+- For a fluffier, mashed version you can boil them on the stove-top, cut sweet potato for a bit before placing them in the baking dish.

 - For an additional layer of flavor, think about adding in vanilla extract or even some orange zest.

 - Swap the sweet marshmallows for an herb finish.
-Top with some coarse sea salt or your favorite dried herb like rosemary or sage.
+Top with a pinch of salt or your favorite dried herb like rosemary or sage.

 - Best served warm.

 Yes!
 Most people think that long, red skinned, sweet potatoes are yams but there are several different types of yams at the grocery store.

 Unfortunately, these candied yams are not good substituted for canned yams.
 This recipe calls for fresh yams.
 When using canned yams, they will be mushy and not set up when baked.